 · Research conducted by DVMs, PhDs, or MDs in comparative oncology with an emphasis placed on the quality and therapeutic potential of the research, the caliber of the laboratory/facility equipment, and the experience of the principal investigator

 · Research in the critical "start-up" phase during which funds impact the ability of investigators to obtain initial results that attract additional donors

-Deadline is Sunday, January 22, 2017 (Awards are determined Summer 2017 and recipients are notifed by the organization.
+Deadline is Sunday, January 27, 2018 (Awards are determined by early summer 2019 and recipients are notifed by the organization.
 Funds are distributed in lump sum upon completion of grant agreement between organizations)